Computational Health Center

 Institute of Translational Genomics

-Health AI Fellows (HAIF) Program
+Health AI Fellows Program

-The newly established Health AI Fellows (HAIF) Program is dedicated to fostering independent, high-impact research in computational biomedicine and health-related AI.
+The newly established Postdoctoral Health AI Fellows (HAIF) Program is dedicated to fostering independent, high-impact research in computational biomedicine and health-related AI.
 Our mission is to empower early-career postdoctoral scientists from computational, mathematical, engineering, and physical science disciplines by granting them early scientific independence to boldly address key challenges in computational biomedicine.

 Recent advances in computation have transformed our understanding of molecular processes and their effects on health and disease.
 Breakthroughs in modeling, AI, and large-scale data analysis have reshaped biomedicine, enabling researchers to extract meaningful insights from increasingly complex biological datasets.
 As high-throughput technologies generate vast volumes of data, new challenges emerge in scale, management, analysis, and interpretation.
 Yet, these same developments open unprecedented opportunities to uncover complex biological mechanisms, predict system behavior, and understand pathophysiological processes.
-Despite remarkable progress, we are only beginning to tap into what computation and AI can achieve for human health.

 By leveraging experimental, computational, and statistical approaches, the HAIF Program empowers fellows to explore new scientific frontiers that integrate data-driven and experimental methodologies.
 Working closely with experimental partners in Munich and beyond, fellows bring fresh perspectives to significant biological and biomedical challenges—stimulating innovation and driving the development of transformative solutions.